18 Month Sleep Regression And How To Get Through It FAST

 For teething pain:

-For illness, give lots of cuddles too and follow advice from your doctor.
+For illness, give lots of cuddles and comfort with cuddly toys too and follow advice from your doctor.
 The priority right now is making sure baby is healthy and safe.

 Looking After Yourself During A Sleep Regression

-However, a lack of sleep will undoubtedly make us short-tempered and cranky… And at the best of times, looking after a toddler requires lots of energy and patience!
+However, insufficient sleep will undoubtedly make us short-tempered and cranky… And at the best of times, looking after a toddler requires lots of energy and patience.

-So to help yourself through the 18 month sleep regression remember to:
+So to help yourself through the 18 month old sleep regression remember to:

 Above all, remember: You Are Human.